valboz/VBMicrolensing/docs/C++/MultipleLenses.md

 ## Multiple lensing with extended sources

-For extended sources, the function is `MultiMag`.
+For extended sources, our recommended function is `MultiMag2`.
 This function also takes $\rho$ as an argument, the source radius in units of the Einstein angle:

 ```
 VBMicrolensing VBM;